-- cookies, candy pumpkins or other Halloween edible decorations
+- candy pumpkins

 In a large bowl, combine the vanilla instant pudding and cold milk.
 Whisk for two minutes.
 Let it sit for five minutes.

-Sprinkle the crushed Oreo’s over the pudding.
+Sprinkle the crushed cookies over the pudding.

 Keep chilled in the refrigerator until you will be serving it.